Koowheel Hovershoes Review – Insane New Hover Skates For All Ages!

 - IP65 water resistant (that means they’re splash proof rather than waterproof) – it’s still not recommended you ride when raining or through puddles.

-- They’re a great alternative to hoverboards, skateboards or roller skates if you’re looking for something new to ride.
+- They’re a great alternative to any of the current rideables on the market if you’re looking for something new to try.

 - They can be utilised as a means of transport for short rides within the 10 km range